 - Current Events

-We are a member of The National Association of Episcopal Schools and are licensed by the City of Chicago and the State of Illinois.
-We, however, accept children of all religious and racial backgrounds.
-Cultural and developmental diversity is a value and it is celebrated in the curriculum.
-We are committed to the community we serve and offer educational programs to parents, as well as to children.
+A member of The National Association of Episcopal Schools and licensed by the City of Chicago and the State of Illinois, St. Chrysostom's Day School welcomes children of all religious and racial backgrounds.

-Each program uses thematic units to support an integrated approach to learning.
-This approach integrates basic disciplines such as literacy & math readiness, science, music, art, and motor skills.
+Each program uses thematic units to support an integrated approach to learning, encompassing basic disciplines such as literacy, math readiness, science, music, art, and motor skills.